MadhavBahl/OOPS/pointersInC/README.md

   * For example, an int array of 10 elements can be allocated as: `int * array = (int *) calloc (10, sizeof (int));`

 #### Difference between malloc() and calloc()
-  * Calloc allocates multiple blocks of data whereas malloc allocates as a single block
+  * Calloc allocates multiple blocks (which might exist at different memory addresses in the memory) of data whereas malloc allocates as a single block (whihc is a single continuous set of memory assigned to the pointer)
   * Calloc initializes all bytes in the allocation block to zero

 ### realloc()